Lose The Agent.

 Can I upgrade my plan after I've started?

 Yes — you can upgrade to a higher tier at any time by paying the difference.
-For example, if you started on Starter and want to move to Standard, you pay $200 (the difference between $299 and $499).
+For example, if your home is listed at $650K, you pay $799.
+If the value increases to $850K, you pay the difference of $300 to move to the $1,099 tier.

 List My Property